 Visit our Help Center to learn more about how we allocate IPO shares.

 If you've requested IPO shares, we'll let you know how many you can buy on the IPO date.
-We allocate shares after the market opens, but before the IPO share is trading on the open exchange.
+We allocate shares generally after the market opens, but before the IPO issuer’s shares are trading on the open exchange.

-When a company goes public, its stock might not start trading until midday on their IPO date.
-This is because underwriters must ensure they've allocated all the sold IPO shares before the stock can begin trading.
+When a company goes public, its stock might not start trading until midday on its IPO date.
+This is because underwriters must ensure they've allocated all the sold IPO shares before the stock can begin trading in the secondary market.

 Exchanges decide when they will start making options available.
 Options are not available for at least three business days after a company goes public.
 Sometimes, it takes much longer (30 - 60 days) before a stock is eligible for options.
-Some stats exchanges look at when making that decision include:
+Stock exchanges look at various factors when making that decision, including:

-We partner with investment banks, acting in the role of underwriters, who invited Robinhood to be a selling group member and help distribute IPO shares to the public.
-That means we can only offer access to IPOs that our partners take part in.
+We work with investment banks, acting in the role of underwriters, who invite Robinhood to be a selling group member and help distribute IPO shares to the public.
+That means we can only offer access to IPOs in which we are invited to participate.